Never Again MSD: Founding

-The group was co-formed by Cameron Kasky and his high school friends in the first four days after the shooting, which was committed by a gunman who was a 19-year-old former student of the school and armed with an AR-15 style semi-automatic rifle.
+The group was co-formed by Cameron Kasky and his friends at the Marjory Stoneman Douglas High School in the first four days after the shooting, which was committed by gunman Nikolas Cruz, who was a 19-year-old former student of the school armed with an AR-15 style semi-automatic rifle.

 The initial three co-founders were Kasky, Alex Wind, and Sofie Whitney.
 On February 15, 2018, one day after the shooting, Kasky met with Wind at a candlelight vigil.
 Wind stated, "The day after the shooting, we said something needs to happen; there needs to be a central space; there needs to be a movement."
 After the vigil, Kasky invited Wind and Whitney to his house.
 Kasky came up with the name "Never Again" while the group stayed up through the night to make plans, and he posted "Stay alert. #NeverAgain" to Facebook.

 Over the next three days after the shooting, the group gained over 35,000 followers on Facebook.
 Kasky recruited other Stoneman Douglas students David Hogg, X González, and Delaney Tarr at a gun-control rally in Fort Lauderdale, Florida, where they spoke; other students quickly joined.
 The students gave as many interviews as they could to television networks.
 The group said they worked quickly to take advantage of the national media attention given to the shooting and its aftermath.
 Numerous Stoneman Douglas students have been shown in media coverage.
 By the next day, the group had created Twitter accounts and announced a March for Our Lives nationwide protest, for March 24, 2018.

-Stoneman Douglas teacher Ivy Schamis, who had been teaching her Holocaust History class about combating hate when the gunman fired shots into her classroom, stated she thought the Stoneman Douglas students' #NeverAgain hashtag was inspired by the class on Holocaust history.
+Stoneman Douglas teacher Ivy Schamis, who had been teaching her Holocaust History class about combating hate when Cruz fired shots into her classroom, stated she thought the Stoneman Douglas students' #NeverAgain hashtag was inspired by the class on Holocaust history.
 In the classroom there had been a banner saying "We Will Never Forget", which a Holocaust survivor had given to Schamis.
 Kelly Plaur, a student survivor from that class, is the great-granddaughter of an Auschwitz survivor.
 Plaur protected Schamis during the shooting.
-According to Schamis, the gunman was unaware he was shooting into a class on the Holocaust, even though he'd scrawled a swastika onto one of his ammunition magazines.
+According to Schamis, Cruz was unaware he was shooting into a class on the Holocaust, even though he'd scrawled a swastika onto one of his ammunition magazines.
 Schamis was presented with USC Shoah Foundation’s inaugural Stronger Than Hate Educator Award in 2019.
 During her acceptance speech at the award ceremony, Schamis honored the two students Nicholas Dworet and Helena Ramsay from her class that were killed during the shooting.
 Schamis added, "We share our stories in the hope that others understand that hate is not OK, it's never OK."